x-Dk7/P4-DikDiks/README.md

 README Review Guidance Week (for tickets):

-**Dk -**

-**Mustafa -**
+Dk -

+Mustafa - For my ticket, I updated the subpages on the website.
+I embedded images and created a new subpage about us.
+Here is the Github link to the subpage: https://github.com/x-Dk7/P4-DikDiks/blob/main/Mario%20Musuem/templates/about_us.html.
+I followed the same format as the other htmls.
+I added sections to be filled out by my partners in lines 18-25.
+For my section, I included a small description of me and a photo.

-**Jason -** For my ticket, I was to get SQLite(and get SQLAlchemy soon after); additionally, I planned to create a python file to help with generating a database.
+Jason - For my ticket, I was to get SQLite(and get SQLAlchemy soon after); additionally, I planned to create a python file to help with generating a database.
 It was a large endeavor to get SQLite functioning properly through the use of terminal, however, the downloadable file in Mrs. Trish's GitHub made SQLite attainable. https://docs.google.com/document/d/1qcERTPRy0NVvsVmKPNGhNWE1hTW1VjKBsAMscEZYLWU/edit?usp=sharing (Crossover inspiration will be discussed along with other details about ticket in google doc)
 Ticket Card:https://github.com/x-Dk7/P4-DikDiks/projects/1#card-54345771
 College Board: Variables and Assignments, Identifying and Correcting Errors, Strings

-**Jacob -** My ticket this week was working with Mr. Hennessey and getting the public IP address for the website to work online stated in my ticket here: https://github.com/x-Dk7/P4-DikDiks/projects/1#card-55203905

-• I go more into detail for what I did this week in this Document where I go over the crossover inspiration, overview of what I did to get AWS to work and how I connected my EC2 instance with SSH: https://docs.google.com/document/d/1CMmhqbJqNRZFi44bpBjf__0rhUmJ9d3dYmPQZl3Js3g/edit?usp=sharing

-•For the future I plan on working with Jason on developing databases for our minigame that Dk made using the information given by Ms. Trish with what she presented to us earlier this week.
-I struggled with the domain name connection, however that will be my goal for next week.
-The college board ideas that I covered had to do with the Internet and going to the web for actual online use.
+Jacob -

-**Monday, Febuary 1st (Week 8)- Completing Tickets and Easter Egg Week**
+Monday, Febuary 1st (Week 8)- Completing Tickets and Easter Egg Week

    Scrum Team Ticket Easter Egg:
 https://drive.google.com/drive/u/1/folders/1k_rSL0ymYuVuYsz_izkWtemtc8uZFqee